DumpySquare/project-dilo/README.md

   - This could include backside rules to organize the load based on groups, jump types, and fall rates
   - base most information on Skydive Kapowsan
   - Jump vehicles and details
+  - highlight the current jumper in manifest, and allow for search of what jumps a user is in
+    - TI red, staff green, lo blue
 - People
   - List of all people registered for the event, including staff, with pictures
   - mainly pulling details from each account